livingspeedbump/gpon_case/README.rst

 In Progress:

-   Currently finalizing the GRID Fiber logo and branding.
+   9/27 - Currently finalizing the GRID Fiber logo and branding.
 GRID Fiber logo is ready to get approval from CEO.
+   10/3 - Manufacturing files from Polycase approved, awaiting manufacturing and shipping from vendor.

-Changelog:
+Fusion 360 Changelog:

    V 1.0 - Initial Case File Only

    V 2.0 - Case file with GPON cutout

-   V3.0 - Case File with GPON cutout and power cable cutout
+   V 3.0 - Case File with GPON cutout and power cable cutout

    V 4.0 - Case file with GPON cutout, power cable cutout, and fiber cutout

    V 5.0 - Case file with GPON coutout, power cable cutout, fiber cutout, keystone cutout, and _temporary_ graphic.

+Product Changelog:

+   Prototype V 1.0 - Approved for manufacturing on 10/3/18

 |GPON1|

 |GPON2|